 Increase in exports in May will be around 15%

 The Minister of Economy, Mr. ZEYBEKCI, commented on recent economic developments, and said the following: “Turkey's exports will increase by around 15 per cent in May.
-Moreover, net exports will contribute to the GDP about 1.5 per cent”Last updated on Thursday, June 8, 2017
+Moreover, net exports will contribute to the GDP about 1.5 per cent”Published on Thursday, May 18, 2017